cloasdata/geoiter/README.md

 # geoiter
 iterates the planet.

-A simple tool to iterate circles within given boundaries:
+A simple tool to iterate coordinates within given boundaries.
+The usage is mostly for querying/searching by location.
+Geoiter provides many locations within a boundary, like a country.
+Let's say Germany has in sum 5000 houses to sell.
+Then most platforms will only allow you to visit the first 200 houses.
+Now to get the others, you need to dissect the big boundary area into smaller ones.
+And this is where geoiter provides you with coordinates

 <img src="https://user-images.githubusercontent.com/84661606/159549731-44de6016-0582-4ef2-94ba-646b6277aec3.png" width="300" />